Spring 2026 Window Treatment Trends in Spokane

 That aesthetic is not going away, but layered treatments are having a strong moment in 2026.
 The combination most homeowners are choosing: a sheer shade for daytime privacy and light diffusion, paired with a blackout layer or drapery panel for evenings and bedrooms.

 In Spokane, this has a practical angle.
-Summer sunrises happen early — sometimes before 5 AM.
+Summer sunrises happen early, sometimes before 5 AM.
 A single light-filtering shade does not give bedrooms the darkness most people want.
 Cellular shades with blackout liners, or layered treatments, solve this without sacrificing the airy daytime look homeowners love.
+If sleep is the goal, see our deeper take in Sleepless in Spokane.

 Trend 4: Solar Shades for Spokane's Summer Prep